-Retirement planning has gotten more challenging and complex in recent years since Social Security funding is less secure, long-term stable income is harder to come by, and people are living longer.
-And successfully living off of investment income requires careful planning and diligence.
+Retirement planning has gotten more challenging and complex in recent years, since Social Security funding is less secure, long-term stable income is harder to come by, and people are living longer.
+That means successfully living off of investment income requires careful planning and diligence.

 How Much Money Would It Take to Live off of Interest?

-Everyone has different needs and goals when it comes to retirement lifestyle.
-The size of nest egg required depends on an investor’s target income and interest rates.
+Everyone has different needs and goals when it comes to their ideal retirement lifestyle.
+The necessary size of your nest egg depends on your target income and interest rates.

-$1 million is often cited as the magic number for retirement.
-Let’s break down a few possibilities for investors who have $1 million in savings.
-(All scenarios below are hypothetical).
+That being said, $1 million is often cited as the magic number for retirement.
+Let’s break down a few possibilities for investors who have $1 million in savings (note that all scenarios below are hypothetical):

+Here’s an example of how it works: If an investor saves $550 each month and puts that amount into their investment portfolio, that would total $6,600 a year.
 Let’s say their investments earn 6% interest annually.
-After 40 years of investing and accounting for compound interest, the investor would have $1,021,428.97.
+After 40 years of investing and accounting for compound interest, the investor would have $1,021,428.97 stashed away.

 The Principal Principle

-In order for an interest-only retirement plan to work, an investor must stick to the rule of only spending the interest.
+For an interest-only retirement plan to work, an investor must stick to the rule of only spending the interest.
 The invested money that’s earning interest is called principal.
-The principal can’t ever be spent, as it needs to remain invested to keep earning interest.
+The principal can’t ever be spent, as it needs to remain invested in order to keep earning interest.
 This is known as the principal principle.